rita-garcia/unicanterbury-p3pt/_sources/p3-timed-intro.rst

 -----------------------------------------------------

 The pretest is a timed test.
-This means that you will see how much time you have at the top and then a start button.
+This means that you will see how much time you have at the top (in minutes) and then a start button.
 Once you click the start button you will see the first question.
 Answer each question to the best of your ability.
 You will not receive any feedback on the correctness of your answer.
 Use the "Next"